-Metal can be obtained from specked out ingots or from scrap metals that are melted and alloyed to the specifications required.
+Metal Alloys are obtained in the form of specked out ingots or scrap.
+These are then melted and alloyed to the metal specifications required.

 - The first step in the process is placing the wood or metal pattern, which replicates your metal part design, into a metal or wooden sand mold box.

-- The mold is carefully removed from the flask or box, leaving behind a cavity in the sand.
+- The mold is then carefully removed from the sand leaving behind a cavity.

-- Metal is melted in an electric induction or gas-fired furnace to the required temperature and is ladled or poured through the spruce to fill the mold cavity that was formed by the pattern.
-Gasses and air escape through the riser; once this hole is filled with molten metal, it indicates that the mold cavity has been filled completely.
+- Metal is melted in an electric induction or gas-fired furnace to the required temperature and is ladled or poured into the spruce that fills the mold cavity that was formed by the pattern.
+Gasses and air escape through the riser and once this hole is filled with molten metal, it indicates that the mold cavity has been filled completely.

 - Once the metal has had time to solidify and cool, the sand is removed.

-- The metal runners and risers are still part of the casting part; these are cut off with a cutting wheel or removed by a band saw or metal saw.
+- The metal runners, risers, gates are still part of the casting and these are cut off with a cutting wheel or removed by a saw.
+The flash is also removed by grinding.
 This process is called fettling.

 - The castings are then cleaned by various methods (shot blast, etc.) to remove any residual sand and to blend any imperfections or parting lines.